MRoc/patcher/README.md

 Notes:

 * All operations contain a path that describes where in the object tree the operation should be applied.
+Path is an array of strings that is used to descend into the object tree.
 * If a *range* into an array is specified, it must be an object of form `{ index: 2, length: 3}`.
 * Multiple succeeding `replace` operations might be grouped in a single transaction if the last transaction only consistes out of a single `replace` on the same path.